 The final exam will be delivered online via the Quizzes tool.
-The exam is 2 hours in length and will be held on Tuesday, August 15, 2023.
+The exam is 2 hours in length and will be held on Monday August 11, 2025 from 2:30 PM to 4:30 PM ET.

-To accommodate students who may be located in various time zones, the exam will be available beginning at 2:30 pm until 3:30 pm Eastern Time (ET).
+To accommodate students who may be located in various time zones, the exam will be available beginning at 2:30 PM until 3:30 PM Eastern Time (ET).
 You can enter the exam at any point during this window of time but will only have 2 hours to complete it from when you start writing.
-For example, if you start writing the exam by 3:00 pm, you will have until 5:00 pm to complete it.
-After 3:30 pm ET you will no longer be able to enter the exam environment.
+For example, if you start writing the exam at 3:00 PM, you will have until 5:00 PM to complete it.
+After 3:30 PM ET you will no longer be able to enter the exam environment.